mxeng/mcp-docs/labs/Lab-8.md

 **TASK1**

-Assemble and demonstrate a working wireless robot drive system with intuitive controls.
+Assemble and demonstrate a working wireless robot drive system with intuitive controls*.
 (Joystick -> XBee -> H-bridge )

 ### Before the lab
 - Ensure you have read the lecture notes on PWM, H-bridges and motors